rashidshamloo/portfolio/README.md

     - Scroll snapping (proximity) to the top of the first section and center of other sections
     - Multiple Showcase sections to showcase my packages/skills including the [Japan-Slider](https://github.com/rashidshamloo/japan-slider) section.
   - Projects
-    - Mock laptop/mobile preview made from scratch with support for switching between dark/light theme images and scrollable mobile image
+    - Mock laptop/mobile preview made from scratch with support for switching between light/dark theme images and scrollable mobile image
-    - Markdown parsing for the project desciption from the JSON file
+    - Markdown parsing for the project desciption loaded from the JSON file
   - Packages
     - Usage instructions with syntax highlighting and light/dark mode support
     - Demo for packages that need one